 In the 1990's, during the early years of the Internet, software plugins were needed to help Internet browser programs to properly display the text, audio and video presentations on our web page.
 Today, the Internet browser programs, such as Firefox, Chrome and Internet Explorer (Edge), have improved significantly and are capable in displaying websites as they were designed without additional plugins required.

 In modern times, technology has improved to help with Internet privacy concerns, especially for human rights activists, artists, authors, journalists, and writers.
-We highly recommend using the following applications to protect your online privacy, especially Signal for your phone and Tor for your Internet browser program.
+We highly recommend using the following applications to protect your online privacy, specifically Signal for your phone, Tor for your Internet browser program, and Tails for your operating system.

 Thank you for visiting the website!